CoinFabrik/on-ink-integration-tests/test-cases/default-accounts/README.md

 ## Result

 This is relatively trivial.
 It can be implemented in a single day.
 For backwards compatibility django and frank should retain their current names, and dave and ferdie added as their respective aliases.

+## Update on Correcting this Issue

+We essentially copied the account setup in e2e tests to integration tests.
+This implied changing the name of the account Django to Dave and Frank to Ferdie.
+On the other hand, there were two accounts in e2e that did not exist in integration tests, accounts “one” and “two”, we also added these accounts to integration tests.

+On the setup of account addresses, we noticed that these differed between integration and e2e environments because the former addresses were hardcoded and the latter were set through a library called `sp_keyring::sr25519::Keyring`.

+In order to ensure that addresses coincide in both environments, we also used this library `sp_keyring::sr25519::Keyring` in the assignment of addresses for integration tests.